 What is Benign Prostatic Hyperplasia (BPH)?

-Benign Prostatic Hyperplasia, or BPH, is a condition that affects the prostate gland in men.
+Benign prostatic hyperplasia, or BPH, is a condition that affects the prostate gland in men.
 It is characterized by an enlarged prostate, which can press against the urethra and cause problems with urination.
-The prostate gland typically goes through two periods of growth in a man’s life, with the second phase occurring from around age 25 until the end of a man’s life.
+The prostate gland typically goes through two periods of growth in a man’s life.
+The second phase is from around age 25 until the end of a man’s life.
 BPH is most commonly seen during this second growth phase.
+Because of this, up to 90% of men over the age of 80 experience it.

 What is the Prostate?

-The prostate is a small gland located in the male reproductive system, approximately the size of a walnut, and weighs about an ounce.
-It is situated below the bladder and in front of the rectum, encircling the urethra, which is the tube that carries urine from the bladder through the penis.
+The prostate is a small gland located in the male reproductive system.
+It’s approximately the size of a walnut and weighs about an ounce.
+It sits below the bladder and in front of the rectum.
+The prostate encircles the urethra, which is the tube that carries urine from the bladder through the penis.

 The primary function of the prostate is to produce fluid for semen.
-During ejaculation, sperm from the testicles and fluid from the prostate and seminal vesicles combine and travel through the urethra, ultimately being expelled through the penis as semen.
+During ejaculation, sperm from the testicles mix with fluid from the prostate and seminal vesicles.
+They travel through the urethra and are expelled through the penis as semen.

 Symptoms